csning1998/on-premise-gitlab-deployment/README.md

 ### B. Toolchain Roles and Responsibilities

+**This is somewhat outdated, but since the architecture may still undergo significant adjustments, it will not be updated here for now.**

 > The setup process is based on the commands provided by Bibin Wilson (2025), which I implemented using an Ansible Playbook.
 Thanks to the author, Bibin Wilson, for the contribution on his article
 >
 > Work Cited: Bibin Wilson, B. (2025). _How To Setup Kubernetes Cluster Using Kubeadm._ devopscube. <https://devopscube.com/setup-kubernetes-cluster-kubeadm/#vagrantfile-kubeadm-scripts-manifests>